DeviateLabs/DeviateTracking/README.md

 ### Advanced Tracking Options

 Facebook's native partner integrations restrict the types of events you can track to a pre-defined list.
 Deviate Tracking includes support for these "standard events" but also allows you to add your own, enabling you to craft powerful and in-depth conversion events.
 Increasing your marketing ROI has never been easier.

+## Development

+- `npm run build` to compile deviatetracking.js
+- `npm run test` to execute the unit tests
+- `npm run coverage` to execute the unit tests and get coverage stats